 Building scalable cloud databases

 Scaling out databases can be easily accomplished using scalable tools and features for Azure SQL Database.
 In particular, you can use the Elastic Database client library to create and manage scaled-out databases.
-This feature lets you easily develop sharded applications using hundreds—or even thousands—of Azure SQL databases.
+This feature lets you easily develop sharded applications using hundreds—or even thousands—of databases in Azure SQL Database.

 - The Java version of the library, see Maven Central Repository.